+We agree that the Arabic notation might have a bias towards precise interpretations, as reflected in the optimal cost parameter.
+Regardless of this potential bias with the Arabic notation, participants still reported hyperbolic and fuzzy interpretations in ways that seem natural and consistent with the model.
+Different presentation formats could differ, and would be accommodated in the model by the cost mechanism.

-We agree that the Arabic notation might have a bias towards precise interpretations.
-However, presenting the stimuli in spoken form introduces a great deal of complexity and potential confounds such as prosodic information, which we wanted to eliminate at least in the first step towards examining hyperbole understanding.
-We could try presenting the numbers written out as “fifty dollars,” which could remove this bias but perhaps introduce other concerns since numbers are less frequently presented in words and may appear pragmatically odd.
-However, regardless of this potential bias with the Arabic notation, participants still reported hyperbolic and fuzzy interpretations in ways that seem intuitive and natural.
+It is worth noting that presenting the stimuli in spoken form introduces a great deal of complexity and potential confounds such as prosodic information, which we wanted to eliminate at least in the first step towards examining hyperbole understanding.
+We could try presenting the numbers written out as “fifty dollars,” which could remove this bias but perhaps introduce others.
+For example, since numbers are less frequently presented in words, by selecting this unusual presentation, we may unwittingly prime participants to believe that minimizing cost is not an issue in this particular experimental context, since writing the numbers out in words is clearly more costly than presenting the numerals.
+As a result, we decided that it was preferable to use the more common form and present the numbers in Arabic notation.